 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in education programs or activities including academic, educational, extracurricular, athletic, and other programs or activities of schools.
 This prohibition includes discrimination against pregnant and parenting students.
 Students may request reasonable accommodations that are necessary due to the student’s pregnancy.
-As each situation is unique, please contact the Title IX Coordinator, Stefanie Lucas-Waverly, at email@example.com (540) 654-5656, with any questions and for additional resources and support.
+As each situation is unique, please contact Ruth Davison, Director of Compliance and Title IX/ADA Coordinator, (email@example.com) or (540) 654-5656, with any questions and for additional resources and support.

 - Phone: (540) 654-5656